 The last initiator TXSS may have been performed using DMG Beacon frames, SSW frames, Short SSW packets or EDMG BRP-TX packets.
-If the last initiator TXSS was performed using DMG Beacon or SSW frames, the EDMG Sector ID Order field in the EDMG Channel Measurement Feedback element indicates the sector IDs, TX antennas and RX antennas of all or a subset of sectors that were received in the last initiator TXSS.
-If the last initiator TXSS was performed using Short SSW packets, the EDMG Sector ID Order field in the EDMG Channel Measurement Feedback element indicates the CDOWNs, TX antennas and RX antennas of all or a subset of sectors that were received in the last initiator TXSS.
-If the last initiator TXSS was performed using EDMG BRP-TX packets, the EDMG Sector ID Order field in the EDMG Channel Measurement Feedback element indicates AWV feedback IDs, TX antennas and RX antennas of all or a subset of sectors that were received in the last Initiator TXSS.
+If the Sector Sweep Frame Type field in the DMG Beam Refinement element is set to 0, the EDMG Sector ID Order field in the EDMG Channel Measurement Feedback element indicates the sector IDs, TX antennas and RX antennas of all or a subset of sectors that were received in the last initiator TXSS.
+If the Sector Sweep Frame Type field in the DMG Beam Refinement element is set to 1, the EDMG Sector ID Order field in the EDMG Channel Measurement Feedback element indicates the CDOWNs and RX antennas of all or a subset of sectors that were received in the last initiator TXSS.
+If the Sector Sweep Frame Type field in the DMG Beam Refinement element is set to 2, the EDMG Sector ID Order field in the EDMG Channel Measurement Feedback element indicates AWV feedback IDs, TX antennas and RX antennas of all or a subset of sectors that were received in the last Initiator TXSS.
 The BRP CDOWN subfield in the EDMG Channel Measurement Feedback element indicates the BRP CDOWNs of the packets in which these sectors were received.
 The SNR subfield in the Channel Measurement Feedback element indicates the SNRs with which these sectors were received.
-If the number of sectors for a pair of TX and RX DMG antennas that were received in the last initiator TXSS is larger than 16, the BRP frame shall contain feedback for at least 16 received sectors for the pair of TX and RX DMG antennas.
+If the number of sectors for a pair of TX and RX DMG antennas that were received in the last initiator TXSS is larger than aMinTXSSSectorFBCnt, the BRP frame shall contain feedback for at least aMinTXSSSectorFBCnt received sectors for the pair of TX and RX DMG antennas.
 Otherwise, the BRP frame shall contain feedback for all the received sectors for the pair of TX and RX DMG antennas.

 TGay editor: change the paragraghs (P282L9) as follows (CID 4242):

 The non-reciprocal MIMO phase is shown in Figure 135 and consists of four subphases: an SU-MIMO BF setup subphase, an initiator SU-MIMO BF training (SMBT) subphase, a responder SMBT subphase, and an SU-MIMO BF feedback subphase.
-Each subphase shall be separated by an MBIFS.

 TGay editor: add the following new paragragh after the first paragraph of 10.43.10.2.3.1 (P288L26) (CID 4244):

-.
+MU-MIMO beamforming shall not be performed within a TDD SP.

 TGay editor: change the paragraghs (P291L30) as follows (CID 4127):

-…To reduce the MU-MIMO BF training time, the initiator may select a subset of TX sectors for each DMG antenna and the number of TRN subfields required for receive AWV training based on the L-TX-RX field and the Requested EDMG TRN-Unit M field of the EDMG BRP Request element included in the BRP frame received from each responder during the SISO feedback subphase….
+…To reduce the MU-MIMO BF training time, the initiator may select a subset of TX sectors for each DMG antenna.
+The number of TRN subfields required for receive AWV training is based on the L-TX-RX field and the Requested EDMG TRN-Unit M field of the EDMG BRP Request element included in the BRP frame received from each responder during the SISO feedback subphase….

 TGay editor: change the paragraghs (P281L9) as follows (CID 4334):

 The SNR subfield shall be present in the Channel Measurement Feedback element included in any MIMO BF Feedback frame transmitted during SU-MIMO or MU-MIMO BF training.
-The EDMG Sector ID Order and BRP CDOWN fields shall be present in the EDMG Channel Measurement Feedback element included in any MIMO BF Feedback frame transmitted during SU-MIMO or MU-MIMO BF training.
+The EDMG Sector ID Order field (containing AWV feedback IDs and TX antenna IDs) and the BRP CDOWN field shall be present in the EDMG Channel Measurement Feedback element included in any MIMO BF Feedback frame transmitted during SU-MIMO or MU-MIMO BF training.

 TGay editor: change the paragraghs (P284L33) as follows (CID 4336):